 Facts About Family

 Hermes was quite a charmer.
-The following names were the love interest of Hermes.
+These names were the love interest of Hermes.

 - Aglaurus, an Athenian princess